-Annonacin, a toxic compound found in skin and seeds, is responsible for some serious adverse effects in the brain and nervous system.
+Annonacin, a toxic compound found in the skin and seeds, is responsible for some serious adverse effects on the brain and nervous system.
 Parkinsonism may occur from this.

 So you must carefully peel off the skin and remove the seeds before eating custard apple.
 The persons with parkinsonism should avoid eating sitaphal.

 Besides this, custard apples can increase weight.
 So people with diabetes should eat this after a logical calculation of calories.